Edit

 Immediate and delayed confirmations

-In this article, you'll learn the differences between immediate and delayed confirmations.
+In this article, you learn the differences between immediate and delayed confirmations.

 Immediate confirmation

-For many applications, we want to ensure that events are confirmed immediately, so that the persisted version does not lag behind the current version in memory, and we do not risk losing the latest state if the grain should fail.
-We can guarantee this by following these rules:
+For many applications, you want to ensure events are confirmed immediately.
+This prevents the persisted version from lagging behind the current version in memory and avoids the risk of losing the latest state if the grain fails.
+You can guarantee this by following these rules:

 1. Confirm all RaiseEvent calls using ConfirmEvents before the grain method returns.

-2. Make sure tasks returned by RaiseConditionalEvent complete before the grain method returns.
+2. Ensure tasks returned by RaiseConditionalEvent complete before the grain method returns.

-3. Avoid ReentrantAttribute or AlwaysInterleaveAttribute attributes, so only one grain call can be processed at a time.
+3. Avoid ReentrantAttribute or AlwaysInterleaveAttribute attributes, so only one grain call processes at a time.

-If we follow these rules, it means that after an event is raised, no other grain code can execute until the event has been written to storage.
-Therefore, it is impossible to observe inconsistencies between the version in memory and the version in storage.
-While this is often exactly what we want, it also has some potential disadvantages.
+If you follow these rules, it means that after an event is raised, no other grain code can execute until the event has been written to storage.
+Therefore, it's impossible to observe inconsistencies between the in-memory version and the stored version.
+While this is often exactly what you want, it also has some potential disadvantages.

 Potential disadvantages

-• If the connection to a remote cluster or storage is temporarily interrupted, then the grain becomes unavailable: effectively, the grain cannot execute any code while it is stuck waiting to confirm the events, which can take an indefinite amount of time (the log-consistency protocol keeps retrying until storage connectivity is restored).
+• If the connection to a remote cluster or storage is temporarily interrupted, the grain becomes unavailable.
+Effectively, the grain cannot execute any code while stuck waiting to confirm events, which can take an indefinite amount of time (the log-consistency protocol keeps retrying until storage connectivity is restored).

-• When handling a lot of updates to a single grain instance, confirming them one at a time can become very inefficient, for example, causing poor throughput.
+• When handling many updates to a single grain instance, confirming them one at a time can become very inefficient, potentially causing poor throughput.

 Delayed confirmation